kelleyvanevert/hyf_47_hobbies/readme.md

 Here's a list of hobbies that the people of HYF 47 have.

-- programming: Kelley, ..
+- programming: Kelley, Hana ..
-- listening to music: Kelley, ..
+- listening to music: Kelley, Hana ..
 - watching sci fi movies: Kelley, ..
+- embroidery: Hana,..

 Your challenge: